nrobinson2000/donate-bitcoin/README.md

-var qrcode = true; // Set to false to disable qrcode var link = true; // Set to false to disable generating hyperlink var organization = "Example"; // Change to your organization name
+var qrcode = true; // Set to false to disable qrcode var link = true; // Set to false to disable generating hyperlink var organization = "Example"; // Change to your organization name var mbits = true; // Set to false to display bitcoin traditionally
 ```

 # Use: